Skaiir/cm-theme/README.md

 # Codemirror themes

-A collection of codemirror themes for bpmn-io projects
+Codemirror dark and light themes for bpmn-io projects